-You can access your statistics account and run Splus or SAS or other softwares on a statistics department machine remotely.
+You can access your EPBI account and run R, Splus or SAS or other softwares on an EPBI department machine remotely.

 Local machine: a machine which you ARE using as your console and which you ARE sitting in front of.